imoralescs/imoralescs.github.io/aws.md

 From API Gateway service screen in the AWS console, click **APIs** on the left sidebar and then click on **Create API**.
 Add the name `compare-yourself`, add a new resource with the name `compare-yourself` and select **Enable API Gateway CORS**.

-Enable API Gateway CORS automatically add to resource **OPTIONS** method.
-When your API's resources receive requests from a domain other than the API's own domain, you must enable cross-origin resource sharing (CORS) for selected methods on the resource.
+Once enable API gateway CORS AWS automatically add to resource **OPTIONS** method.
+Now when your API's resources receive requests from a domain other than the API's own domain, you must enable cross-origin resource sharing (CORS) for selected methods on the resource.

-Once enable CORS, we add another method **POST** by click on **Actions -> Create Method** and on method setup we set on **Integration type** to `Lambda Function` and select our **Lambda Region**.
+Now again, once enable CORS, we add another method **POST** by click on **Actions -> Create Method** and on method setup we set on **Integration type** to `Lambda Function`, add a dummies Lambda function, this case we can used `firstLambda` and select our **Lambda Region**.

 ### Setting Our First Lambda Function for POST data